ros2/ros2_documentation/source/Tutorials/Demos/Intra-Process-Communication.rst

    camera_node -> watermark_node -> image_view_node
                                  -> image_view_node2

-The link between the ``camera_node`` and the ``watermark_node`` can use the same pointer without copying because there is only one intra process subscription to which the message should be delivered.
+The link between the ``camera_node`` and the ``watermark_node`` can use the same pointer without copying because there is only one intra-process subscription to which the message should be delivered.
 But for the link between the ``watermark_node`` and the two image view nodes the relationship is one to many, so if the image view nodes were using ``unique_ptr`` callbacks then it would be impossible to deliver the ownership of the same pointer to both.
 It can be, however, delivered to one of them.
 Which one would get the original pointer is not defined, but instead is simply the last to be delivered.
 And so one of the images being viewed is the original, with all the pointers the same, and the other is a copy of the original image, made between the ``watermark_node`` and one of the ``image_view_node`` instances, which will have a different pointer for the third line of text.

-Pipeline with interprocess viewer
+Pipeline with inter-process viewer
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-One other important thing to get right is to avoid interruption of the intra process zero-copy behavior when interprocess subscriptions are made.
+One other important thing to get right is to avoid interruption of the intra-process zero-copy behavior when inter-process subscriptions are made.
 To test this we can run the first image pipeline demo, ``image_pipeline_all_in_one``, and then run an instance of the stand alone ``image_view_node`` (don't forget to prefix them with ``ros2 run intra_process_demo`` in the terminal).
 This will look something like this: